hexops/devlog/_posts/2021-02-17-postgres-regex-search-over-10000-github-repositories.md

 <img width="1036" alt="image" src="https://user-images.githubusercontent.com/3173176/107849660-fc0cb280-6db9-11eb-9c10-cb7e74366ab7.png">

-And if we look at [the `EXPLAIN ANALYZE` output for one of these queries](https://github.com/hexops/pgtgrm_emperical_measurements/blob/main/query_logs/query-run-3.log#L3-L24) we can also confirm `Parallel Bitmap Heap Scan` is slow due to `Rows Removed by Index Recheck`.
+And if we look at [the `EXPLAIN ANALYZE` output for one of these queries](https://github.com/hexops/pgtrgm_emperical_measurements/blob/main/query_logs/query-run-3.log#L3-L24) we can also confirm `Parallel Bitmap Heap Scan` is slow due to `Rows Removed by Index Recheck`.

 ## Table splitting

-Splitting up the search index into multiple smaller tables seems like an obvious approach to getting `pg_tgrm` to use multiple CPU cores.
+Splitting up the search index into multiple smaller tables seems like an obvious approach to getting `pg_trgm` to use multiple CPU cores.
 We tried this by taking the same exact data set and splitting it into 200 tables, and found numerous benefits:

 ### Benefit 1: Incremental indexing